First 4 Letters of a BIP39 Mnemonic Recovery Seed Phrase

 This feature does not only apply to the English wordlist.
 It also applies to the Spanish, French, and Italian wordlists.
 See the BIP 39 documentation for special consideration of wordlists.

-If you're using a wallet compatible with Lightning Network, it uses a different seed scheme known as AEZeed.
+If you're using the Lightning Network Daemon wallet, it uses a different seed scheme known as AEZeed.
 But, it uses the same wordlist as BIP 39.
 Thus, the same feature: unique first four letters for each word, applies.

 Satoshi Labs Improvement Proposal (SLIP 39)